mattermost/docs/source/install/transport-encryption/config-mattermost.rst

      Active: active (running) since Mon 2019-10-28 16:45:29 UTC; 1h 15min ago
      [...]

-Finally, on the **NGINX server**, reload the configuration that requests are being made on HTTPS:
+Finally, on the **NGINX server**, reload the configuration to ensure that requests are sent on HTTPS:

 .. code-block:: none